 Both products use leverage to increase their exposure to the market.
 CFDs are most widely used for share trading and provide access to exchange-traded funds (ETFs).

-Investors often favour spread betting/trading because it allows them to define their risk and hedge it against their other asset of choice, allowing them to reduce their risk as much as possible.
+Investors often favour spread trading because it allows them to define their risk and hedge it against their other asset of choice, allowing them to reduce their risk as much as possible.
 Furthermore, spread trading provides returns depending on the difference in the prices, enabling the investor to profit from the difference in buying and selling prices.
 However, in order to be a potentially profitable trader, you need to do your homework on every spread trade.

-Spread betting involves risking a certain amount of money per point on the future direction of a market.
+Spread trading involves risking a certain amount of money per point on the future direction of a market.
 CFDs are contracts in which you agree to swap the difference in the price of an asset from when you open a trade to closing it.